platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io.md

 # Deploy to Fly.io

-Requirements:

-1. Dockerfile with access to `platformatic` CLI
-2. A fly.io account
-3. A platformatic app that works locally

-## On Fly.io

-1. Need a fly.io account and the CLI tool: https://fly.io/docs/hands-on/
+1. Need a Fly.io account and the CLI tool: https://fly.io/docs/hands-on/
 2. Navigate to your project on your local machine
 1. Create a **Dockerfile**:
     ```dockerfile